honsiorovskyi/open-url-in-container/README.md

 This is a Firefox extension that enables support for opening links in specific containers using custom protocol handler.
 It works for terminal, OS shortcuts and regular HTML pages.

+An extension can be installed from the [official Mozilla Add-Ons Store for Firefox](https://addons.mozilla.org/firefox/addon/open-url-in-container/).

+## Features

+- provides custom protocol handler to open URLs in containers
+- supports both command line and internal invocations
+- supports creation of containers on the fly
+- supports setting colors and icons when creating new containers
+- supports tabs pinning
+- supports opening tabs in reader mode
+- works well in combination with other extensions

 ## Examples

 Open `https://mozilla.org` in a container named `MyContainer`.